 SOUTHERN & CENTRAL ARGENTINA BIRDING TOUR: DETAILED ITINERARY

 Southern & Central Argentina: Day 1 Our tour begins this morning at Córdoba airport in Argentina’s third-largest city.
-From the airport, we will head for the small village of Icho Cruz for an overnight stay.
-This afternoon we will have our first visit to the Pampa de Achala for some very special birds.
+From the airport, we will head for Laguna Mar Chiquita for an overnight stay at Miramar.

-Southern & Central Argentina: Day 2 Not far away from Icho Cruz is the Pampa de Achala in the Sierra de los Comechingones, a mountain range that is much older than the Andes.
+Southern & Central Argentina: Day 4 Not far away from Mina Clavero is the Pampa de Achala in the Sierra de los Comechingones, a mountain range that is much older than the Andes.
 These rugged sierras stretch across the horizon, one rocky ridge after another.
 Here rushing streams tumble through Polylepis-filled gullies down to the pampa grasslands below.
 These hills are not only very imposing but offer marvellous views of the vast plains stretching away into the distance.

 The main attractions here are three ovenbirds with among the most restricted distributions of all South American birds, centred on these isolated mountains in central Argentina.
 We should be able to locate all three.
 Olrog’s Cinclodes is frequently to be found hugging the banks of the rushing streams in dipper-like fashion, while Córdoba Cinclodes can be found leaping about on the rocky outcrops with fluttering wings.
 Grassy slopes are the haunt of the Córdoba Canastero (sometimes split from Puna Canastero).

-In addition to these exciting endemics, we should also see a number of restricted-range specialities including Brushland Tinamou, Rufous-banded Miner, Chaco Earthcreeper, Stripe-crowned Spinetail, Lark-like Brushrunner, the noisy Brown Cacholote (often on its huge stick nest) and Stripe-capped Sparrow.
-With a little luck, we will also encounter the eye-catching Red-tailed Comet.
+In addition to these exciting endemics, we should also see a number of restricted-range specialities including Brushland Tinamou, Rufous-banded Miner, Chaco Earthcreeper, Stripe-crowned Spinetail, Lark-like Brushrunner, the noisy Brown Cacholote (often on its huge stick nest) and Chaco Sparrow.
+With a little luck, we will also encounter the impressive Black-legged Seriema and the eye-catching Red-tailed Comet.

 The beautiful, restricted-range Olive-crowned Crescentchest (nowadays placed in its own family rather than with the tapaculos), is not uncommon in these parts and its trilling song should give away its presence.